simeonlee/BucolicSucculent/docs/agile.md

 AGILE METHODOLOGY

 THE SCRUM TEAM

   Our Scrum Team is made up of three elements:
     The Product Owner : Brian Kilrain
     The Development Team : Derek Liu, Sam Cheung, Brian Kilrain, Clara McKenzie The Scrum Master : Clara McKenzie

 THE SPRINT: SCRUM EVENTS

+    Sprint Frequency
     Sprints consisted of three distinct meeting types.
 Sprint duration was from two to four days in length.
-We completed four sprints.
+We completed four Sprints.

     Sprint Planning
-    Held at the start of each sprint.
+    Held at the start of each Sprint.
 Team selects tasks for inclusion and votes on the number of points assigned.

     Daily Scrum